NREL/WETOStack/docs/workshops/user_workshops_2024_report.md

     - *Rafael*: Whats a good way to advertise these types of events?

 Meeting chat:
-- This workshop's chat wasn't very active
+- This workshop's chat was mostly inactive.

 ### OpenFAST Ecosystem